Coronavirus (COVID-19) Greenwich CT

 The Town’s Emergency Operations Center (EOC) is OPEN and operating under a PARTIAL ACTIVATION.

-April 2 update from First Selectman Fred Camillo on the Town’s response to COVID-19 and the needs of our residents.
-Department of Human Services encourages residents to call 203-622-3800 if they need assistance with basic needs.
+May 15 update from First Selectman Fred Camillo on the Town’s response to the COVID-19 pandemic and the needs of our residents.
+Fourth of July fireworks have been cancelled.
 Read on...

-April 1 update from First Selectman Fred Camillo on the Town’s response to the COVID-19 pandemic and the needs of our residents.
-As of today, April 1, there are 150 Greenwich residents who have tested positive for COVID-19.
+May 13 update from First Selectman Fred Camillo on the Town’s response to the COVID-19 pandemic and the needs of our residents.
+Tennis courts will be open for singles-only play May 15.
 Read on...

-March 31 update from First Selectman Fred Camillo on the Town’s response to COVID-19 and the needs of our residents.
-As of today, March 31, there are 137 Greenwich residents who have tested positive for COVID-19.
+May 11 update from First Selectman Fred Camillo on the Town’s response to the COVID-19 pandemic and the needs of our residents.
+729 Greenwich residents have tested positive for COVID-19.
 Read on...

-March 27 update from First Selectman Fred Camillo on the Town’s response to the COVID-19 pandemic and the needs of our residents.
-All Town libraries, parks, beaches, marinas, and ‘The Griff’ golf course remain CLOSED.
-Town’s plastic bag ban in effect.
+May 8 update from First Selectman Fred Camillo on the Town’s response to the COVID-19 pandemic and the needs of our residents.
+719 Greenwich residents have tested positive for COVID-19.
+Cos Cob Park will be extended to 3:30pm, effective May 11.
 Read on...

 What You Should Know

 |Symptoms of the Coronavirus (CDC)|

 |Older People & People with Chronic Diseases at Higher Risk (CDC)|

 |Common Questions (CDC)|